 The email standard requires that the email address

 email@example.com be a valid email address.
-Because of this, even if you don't set up an alias for that address, we will deliver any email sent to that address to the owner of the domain.
+Because of this, even if you don't set up that address, we will deliver any email sent to that address to the owner of the domain.

 It's also best practice to support

 firstname.lastname@example.org.
-By default, if you don't set up your own alias for
+By default, if you don't set up your own address for

 email@example.com, we'll automatically direct all email sent to